Dark-Father/caine-bot/Tracker/README.txt

 [IRC] BOT has registered a new player: David
 [IRC] BOT has set Generation at 9 (bloodpool 14), with Willpower: 7

-A character can be deleted from the database by an admin (ST).
+A character can be declared inactive from the database by an admin (ST).
+This can be used for players that disappear or go on vacation for an extended period of time.
+This freezes their BP, WP and XP, disabling any alterations to it by Caine's hand.
-!delchar <IRC NICK>
+!deactivate <IRC NICK>

+Example: !deactivate David
+[IRC] BOT has deactivated the character: David.

+A player can resume a character by having an ST re-activate them with !activate

+Example: !activate David
+[IRC] BOT has activated the character: David.

+Lastly, a character can be purged from the database by !delchar.
 Example: !delchar David
-[IRC] BOT has deleted David from the database.
+[IRC] BOT has purged the character: David.

 ------------------------------------
 To set the Character's description:
 !setdesc